ignite/cli/docs/docs/guide/02-hello.md

 ```

 - Save the file to restart your chain.
-- In a web browser, visit the `hello` endpoint [http://localhost:1317/hello/hello/hello](http://localhost:1317/hello/hello/hello).

-  Because the query handlers are not yet registered with gRPC, you see a not implemented or localhost cannot connect error.
-This error is expected behavior, because you still need to register the query handlers.

-## Register query handlers

-Make the required changes to the `x/hello/module.go` file.

-1. Add `"context"` to the list of packages in the import statement.

-    ```go
-    import (
-      // ...

-      "context"

-      // ...
-    )
-    ```

-    Do not save the file yet, you need to continue with these modifications.

-1. Search for `RegisterGRPCGatewayRoutes`.

-1. Register the query handlers:

-    ```go
-    func (AppModuleBasic) RegisterGRPCGatewayRoutes(clientCtx client.Context, mux *runtime.ServeMux) {
-      types.RegisterQueryHandlerClient(context.Background(), mux, types.NewQueryClient(clientCtx))
-    }
-    ```

-2. After the chain has been started, visit [http://localhost:1317/hello/hello/hello](http://localhost:1317/hello/hello/hello) and see your text displayed:
+- After the chain has been started, visit [http://localhost:1317/hello/hello/hello](http://localhost:1317/hello/hello/hello) and see your text displayed:

     ```json
     {